-Wroclaw Medical University hereby has the pleasure of inviting you to participate in our Orientation Days for new students, which will be held on 30th September 2021 in lecture hall of the Department of Anatomy, street : Chalubinskiego 6A, Wroclaw.
+Wroclaw Medical University hereby has the pleasure of inviting you to participate in our Orientation Day for new students, which will be held on 03 October 2022 at 9:15 a.m. in lecture Department of Medical Simulation - Auditorium : Chalubinskiego 7A, Wroclaw.

 We strongly advice you to participate in order to get a good start of your academic adventure in our Uniwersity.